The SIRIUS commandline tool can be called via the “binary/startscript” by simply running the command in your commandline:

 the command could look like this:

-sirius -i <input> -o <output> formula -c 50 zodiac structure --database bio
+sirius -i <input> -o <projectspace> formula -c 50 zodiac fingerprint structure --database bio

 The canopus

-tool allows you the predict compound classes from the probabilistic
+tool allows us to directly predict compound classes based on the probabilistic

 can even provide

-compound class information for unidentified compound with no hit in a
+compound class information for unidentified compounds with no hit in a structure database:

-sirius -i <input> -o <output> formula -c 10 structure --database pubchem canopus
+sirius -i <input> -o <projectspace> formula fingerprint canopus

 The passattuto

-tool allows you to compute high quality decoy spectra from
+tool allows us to compute high quality decoy spectra from

 fragmentation trees provided by the formula

-spectral library as input you can easily create a decoy database based
+spectral library as input us can easily create a decoy database based

 If no molecular formulas are annotated to the input spectra the best scoring candidate will be used for decoy computation instead.